 What if I’m someone I don’t want around?

 I’m falling again, I’m falling again, I’m fallin”

 Falling from what I gather is all about becoming someone you don’t like and acknowledging that.
-It is about watching a loved one leave and and having to pick up the broken pieces of what is left from a relationship that once was.
-Pain from heartbreak can cause us to spiral and become and act in a way that doesn’t necessarily align with who we truely are.
-It can cloud ones vision, as it most likely did in Harry’s case here.
-There is many interpretations of what he has specifically ‘done’ but I am not going to feed into any specific rumours.
+It is about watching a loved one leave and having to pick up the broken pieces of what is left from a relationship that once was.
+Pain from heartbreak can cause us to spiral and become and act in a way that doesn’t necessarily align with who we truly are.
+It can cloud one’s vision, as it most likely did in Harry’s case here.
+There are many interpretations of what he has specifically ‘done’ but I am not going to feed into any specific rumours.
 The song is definitely one to cry too and probably one that most people can relate to at one point in their lives.
 I love it and cannot wait to hear the vocals live on tour!